Staff Counselor, Consultant to Athletics Department (Pronouns: she, her, hers)

 Licensed Psychologist in North Carolina Doctorate Program: Counseling Psychology, Auburn University Doctoral Internship: University of Hawaii at Manoa

 Professional Interests / Areas of Expertise: Leslie’s areas of interest include the training and supervision of new and emerging professionals.
 She also enjoys career counseling, working with non-traditional students, and helping students who are navigating identity-related and developmental concerns.
-Leslie is passionate about prevention and outreach efforts, and loves working with the Appalachian State Mental Health Ambassadors, a program she co-created.
+Leslie is passionate about prevention and outreach efforts, and loves working with the Appalachian State Mental Health Ambassadors, a program she co-created and co-coordinates with Dr. Brooke Powers.

 Approach to counseling / Theoretical Orientation: Leslie’s approach to working with clients is collaborative, and she prefers a holistic integrative approach to treatment that incorporates cognitive-behavioral, interpersonal, existential, and client-centered techniques.
 Leslie recognizes that there is no “one size fits all” approach to therapy and tries to tailor her interventions to each client’s unique needs and preferences.
 The value of authenticity is appreciated and modeled in Leslie’s therapy sessions.